ariel-research/eefpy/README.md

     ```
     pip install -e .
     ```
-6. Edit the file [/solver/Makefile](/solver/Makefile): update the `CPLEX_DIR` variable to match the folder in which you installed CPLEX.
+6. Edit the file [eefpy/solver_cpp/Makefile](eefpy/solver_cpp/Makefile): update the `CPLEX_DIR` variable to match the folder in which you installed CPLEX.
 7. Save the Makefile and run:
     ```
-    make eef
+    make eef.so
     ```

 ## Usage examples